grahamlyons/mysite/articles/tomcat-maven-hello-world.md

     </web-app>

-The XML config above maps a URL to the Servlet class.
+The XML config above tells the servlet container - Tomcat, in this case - that requests to the URL ```/``` will be handled by an instance of our servlet class.

-### Building and Deploying
+## Building and Deploying the Application

-We need to get a Tomcat instance to run the Servlet in:

-    sudo apt-get install tomcat7 -y

-The servlet api JAR is included in the Tomcat installation so it doesn't need to be bundled in the war file, however it is required for compiling the classes.
-The following dependency needs to be added to the pom.xml:
+We need to tell Maven that our application depends on the classes in the Java servlet API.
+The servlet api JAR is included in the Tomcat installation so it doesn't need to be bundled in the WAR file, however it is required for compiling the classes.
+The following dependency needs to be added to the pom.xml - there should already be a ```dependencies``` tag so add the new ```dependency``` tag inside that:

     <dependencies>
         ...
         <dependency>
             <groupId>javax.servlet</groupId>
-            <artifactId>servlet-api</artifactId>
-            <version>2.5</version>
+            <artifactId>javax.servlet-api</artifactId>
+            <version>3.0.1</version>
             <scope>provided</scope>
         </dependency>
     </dependencies>

-The 'scope' tells Maven that it is already provided so doesn't need to be included.
+The ```scope``` tells Maven that it is already provided so doesn't need to be included.

-In the 'hello' directory in the workspace run the following commands:
+In the ```hello``` directory in the workspace run the following commands:

+This compiles the Java classes and puts them into a WAR file.

-    mvn clean package \
+    mvn package
-    rm -rf /usr/local/apache-tomcat-forge-services/webapps/my-webapp \
-    /bin/cp -f target/my-webapp.war /usr/local/apache-tomcat-forge-services/webapps/ \
-    service apache-tomcat-forge-services restart

-Then follow the log file to check for problems:
+This copies the newly created WAR file to the Tomcat webapps folder where it'll be picked up.

+    sudo cp target/hello.war /var/lib/tomcat7/webapps/

+In the default install of Tomcat 7 on Ubuntu this is all that's required to get the servlet container to pick up the WAR and register it as an application.
+To force the service to restart and pick up any new webapps just run: ```sudo service tomcat7 restart```.
+While the service is starting up you can follow the log to check for problems:

-    tail -f /data/app-logs/apache-tomcat-forge-services/catalina.out
+    tail -f /var/lib/tomcat7/logs/catalina.out

-If the war file is placed into the 'webapps' directory of the Tomcat installation then it's picked up and unpacked when the server is starting up.
-The 'rm -rf...' step is necessary to remove an existing installation but for the first time, that won't be there.

-### Hitting the endpoint
+### Getting a Response

-Once the server has started without any errors the application can be accessed by hitting the local IP address on the appropriate port and including the webapp (the name of the war file) in the URL:
+Once the server has picked up the WAR without any errors the application can be accessed by hitting the local IP address on the appropriate port and including the webapp (the name of the WAR file) in the URL:

-    [user@host ~]# http_proxy= curl -D - http://127.0.0.1:8134/hello/
+    [user@host ~]# curl -D - http://127.0.0.1:8080/hello/
     HTTP/1.1 200 OK
+    Server: Apache-Coyote/1.1
     Content-Length: 11
-    Date: Tue, 05 Mar 2013 13:32:42 GMT
+    Date: Tue, 18 Jun 2013 07:12:13 GMT
-    Server: Apache

     Hello World

-The port that Tomcat listens on is configured in the 'conf/server.xml' under the installation directory (/usr/local/apache-tomcat-forge-services in this case).
-The information about the IP and port are also available in the log:
+The port that Tomcat listens on is configured in the ```server.xml``` under the installation directory (/etc/tomcat7/server.xml in this case) and in the default installation in Ubuntu it's port 8080.

-    INFO: Starting Coyote HTTP/1.1 on http-0.0.0.0-8134

-Listening on port 8134 and all IP addresses here.

 ### Limitations

-This servlet doesn't know about the URL at all so we can hit anything under '/' and it'll respond in exactly the same way:
+This servlet doesn't know about the URL at all so we can hit anything under '```/```' and it'll respond in exactly the same way:

-    [user@host ~]# http_proxy= curl -D - http://127.0.0.1:8134/my-webapp/what/the/hell/is/this?
+    [user@host ~]# curl -D - http://127.0.0.1:8080/hello/what/the/hell/is/this?
     HTTP/1.1 200 OK
+    Server: Apache-Coyote/1.1
     Content-Length: 11
-    Date: Tue, 05 Mar 2013 13:46:41 GMT
+    Date: Tue, 18 Jun 2013 07:16:35 GMT
-    Server: Apache

     Hello World